 This homemade drink provides enough electrolytes to make up for all of the electrolytes that are naturally excreted.
-You can also buy a tasty concentrated low carb electrolyte replenisher here.
+You can also buy tasty concentrated low carb electrolyte replenishers from various companies.

 You do not need to be an athlete who is constantly active to need electrolyte.
 The importance of electrolytes even exists with every day low carb dieters.